koyeb/example-remix-tailwind-application/Koyeb-Review.md

 * `autoprefixer`: for automatically applying vendor prefixes to CSS.
 * `concurrently`: for running multiple commands concurrently.

-Next, run the `init` command to create `tailwind.config.js`
+Next, run the `init` command to create `tailwind.config.js`:

 ```bash
 npx tailwindcss init -p
 ```

+Using `-p` (short for `--postcss`) flag instruct Tailwind CSS to initialize a `postcss.config.js` file in addition to the `tailwind.config.js` file.

-Next, configure our template paths so as Tailwind CSS can know what to purge or not by updating the `content` section of `tailwind.config.js`:
+Next, since Tailwind scans our HTML, JavaScript components, and any other template files for class names, then generate all of the corresponding CSS for those styles, we need to configure our template paths so that Tailwind can generate all the CSS we need.
+We can do that by updating the `content` section of `tailwind.config.js`:

 ```jsx
 // tailwind.config.js